 Abhishek C P

-Interests
+Research Interests

-- Superconductivity & Josephson junctions
+- Superconductivity and Josephson junctions

-- Spin–orbit coupling in 2DEGs
+- Spin-orbit coupling and spin-dependent transport

 Education

-- PhD.
-Physics, Wayne State University (ongoing)
+- Ph.D.
+Physics, Wayne State University, 2026

 - M.S.
 Physics, Wayne State University, Michigan, USA